 Spain is the life of the party.
 Throughout the year, there are numerous festivals and celebrations giving everyone another excuse to let loose.
 Out of all of these festivals, one of the main ones you don’t want to miss is Carnival.

 The Carnival festivities that occur towards the end of February and beginning of March are the wildest ones yet.
-These celebrations are a Western Christian tradition in Europe, and the country of Spain plays hosts to the best and biggest Carnaval celebrations out there.
-Madrid’s tradition of Carnaval was temporarily wiped out when dictator Francisco Franco took control of Spain after winning the Spanish Civil War in 1939.
-Around 40 years later, in 1976, Carnaval was revived and the joyous celebration returned to the streets of Madrid.
+These celebrations are a Western Christian tradition in Europe, and the country of Spain plays hosts to the best and biggest Carnival celebrations out there.
+At this festival, you’ll see people walking through the streets of Madrid with very creative and fun costumes.
+The City Council of Madrid also has different free activities scheduled for everyone to enjoy.
+Madrid’s tradition of Carnival was temporarily wiped out when dictator Francisco Franco took control of Spain after winning the Spanish Civil War in 1939.
+Around 40 years later, in 1976, Carnival was revived and the joyous celebration returned to the streets of Madrid.

 If you are planning on spending this upcoming Carnaval season in Spain’s capital, here is what you need to know

 This year Carnival in Madrid will take place between the 1st-6th of March and will offer a wide array of events in the neighbourhood of Prosperidad, near Parque de Berlin!
 The opening night of Carnival, carried out by the group El Aviador Dro, will start with a Pregón at Parque de Berlin around 8:00 pm on 1st of March.
 You won’t want to miss this opening night.
 Check all about the yearly Carnaval Parade, including when and where it happens.